Women police can play vital role in preventing Kashmiri youth from taking "wrong path": PM Modi | Politics

 The Prime Minister also stressed on constabulary intelligence for effective policing.
 Nowadaystechnology plays an important role in crime detection, be it CCTV footage, mobile tracking...it helps you in a big way.
 But, the same technology is also responsible for suspension of police personnel nowadays..., Modi warned.

 The way technology is helpful it is also becoming a cause of musibat (difficulty)...and police are subjected to it more, he added.
-He further said the police officials need to train people to see how technology can be used to its maximum and in a positive way as big data and artificial intelligence, social media were the new age technologies which can be used as weapons for better policing.
+He further said the police officials need to train people to see how technology can be used to its maximum and in a positive way.
+Big data, artificial intelligence and social media were the new age technologies which can be used as weapons for better policing.

+Stressing the importance of training, Modi pointed to the "Mission Karmyogi" scheme approved by the Union Cabinet on Wednesday.
+"Training plays a very important role.
+In our country, for a government employee training is considered a punishment...
+An impression has been created that any useless official would be assigned the work of training," he said.

+The Cabinet approved Mission Karmyogi as the government wanted to "give a lot of importance to training activity...
+There is a need to take it forward," he said.

 ALSO READ